Using prior information to boost power in correlation structure support recovery: Application

 We limit each test group size to 120 tests.
 The bootstrap FAB correlation test algorithm \ref{alg: FAB correlation test} is utilized to generate $p$-values.
 Figure \ref{fig: application case 1 RNA}b plots the sorted $p$-values for FAB test (red) and traditional two-sided UMPU test (blue) below $\alpha = 0.05$.
 Clearly, FAB results in more overall rejections than UMPU.
 The power also increased from UMPU's 31 correct rejections to 38 correct rejections among the 165 alternative hypotheses.

 We applied an identical data pre-selection strategy for the lung cancer and breast cancer datasets in case 2.
 After pre-selection, the lung cancer testing dataset and breast cancer auxiliary dataset contain 206 and 61 measurements for 67 measured genes, with 162 gene pairs declared as correlated.
 Figure \ref{fig: application case 2 Lung} (a) demonstrates a strong positive linear relationship between $\widehat{\mathbf{Z}}$ and $\widehat{\mathbf{Z}}_\text{ext}$, with $R^2 = 0.3463$.
-In the linking model, we let
+In the linking model, we let $\mathbf{W}^{(m)} = [ \mathbf{1}_{1:{p}_m}, \widehat{\bm{z}}_{1:{p}_m}^{\text{ext}}]$.
 We also applied ridge shrinkage at the level of $\lambda=0.01$ on the estimator of $\bm{\eta}^{(m)}$.
 Similar to the group assignment in the first case, each test group is also comprised of 120 individual tests.
 As indicated in Figure \ref{fig: application case 2 Lung}b, FAB rejects more hypotheses than UMPU does in general, with 96 correctly rejected hypotheses as opposed in 88 for UMPU among the 162 ``true'' alternatives.

 In addition to comparing with UMPU, we also compare FAB with the AdaPT method designed to incorporate outside information in FDR control \citep{lei2018adapt}.
 In contrast to our approach, AdaPT takes a set of pre-computed independent $p$-values as input and uses available side information to help define a sequence of adaptive thresholds.
 The $p$-values are then compared sequentially against this sequence of thresholds to determine rejections.
 FAB, on the other hand, uses available side information to generate $p$-values, which are then subject to traditional p-value thresholds that ignore the side information.
 As AdaPT uses side information to directly determine rejection thresholds, we anticipate that discoveries made by AdaPT may be less robust to the quality and informativeness of the external information.